Legal Weed No Longer A Pipe Dream

-Category: World Politics Hits: 2Rosalie Liccardo Pacula, University of Southern California In early December, the House of Representatives passed the Marijuana Opportunity Reinvestment and Expungement Act, or the MORE Act.
+Category: World Politics Hits: 8Rosalie Liccardo Pacula, University of Southern California In early December, the House of Representatives passed the Marijuana Opportunity Reinvestment and Expungement Act, or the MORE Act.
 The bill sought to decriminalize marijuana nationally by removing cannabis from the federal government’s Schedule I controlled substance list.
 That category indicates the drug has high potential for abuse and no therapeutic value.
 It also includes drugs like methamphetamine and heroin.
 The bill is a long way from passage.
 With a new Congress just seated, it would need to be reintroduced and pass again in the House.
 Even if that happens, it is unlikely to get through the Senate.
 Still, the initial success of the MORE Act is an important sign that sentiment in Washington is changing, guided by increasing public backing for cannabis reform.
 Two-thirds of Americans now support legalizing the drug.

 Read more https://crooksandliars.com/2021/01/legal-weed-no-longer-pipe-dream